asharov/cute-animal-detector/README.md

 to run the trained model on data it didn't see yet, and see the accuracy that it achieves.
 Mine was about 98% accurate.

-## Convert the model for the app
+## Convert the model for the apps

-For now, there is only an Android version.
-The CoreML tools that would be used for iOS do not yet support Python 3.7.
+There are two apps, one for Android and one for iOS.
+The trained model needs to be converted before it can be used in either app.

 For Android, the model needs to be in the tensorflow-lite format, not in the Keras format that the model training step produced.

-The conversion is very simple, as there is a ready-made converted in Tensorflow.
+The conversion is very simple, as there is a ready-made converter in Tensorflow.
 Run
 ```
 ./convert-model-android.py